nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Download the latest **parentpal.jar** from [here](https://github.com/AY2021S2-CS2103T-W13-3/tp/releases).

-1. Copy the file to the folder you want to use as the **home folder** for your ParentPal.
+1. Copy the **parentpal.jar** file to the folder you want to use as the **home folder** for your ParentPal.

 1. Double-click the file to start the app.
 The GUI similar to the below image should appear in a few seconds.
 Note how the app contains some sample data.<br>![Ui](images/Ui.png)

-1. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type a command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.

    * `add n/John Doe p/98765432 e/johnd@example.com a/Smith Street, Block 123, #01-01` : Adds a contact named `John Doe` to the *Contact List*.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd contact shown in the *Contact List*.

    * `clear` : Deletes all contacts.

-   * `exit` : Exits the app.
+   * `exit` : Exits ParentPal.

 1. Refer to the [Features](#features) section for details of each command.